How to Send Books to Kindle with Calibre: A Step-by-Step Guide in 2025

 Although formats like PDF and TXT can be successfully transferred and read on Kindle, their display quality is inferior to that of EPUB.
 So, if you want to send books in other formats via email, you can first convert them to EPUB format and then transfer them with Calibre.

-Step 1: Enter "Share via Email" interface in Calibre
+Step 1: Set Up "Share via Email" in Calibre

 After adding books to Calibre (same as step 1 of the previous section).
 Then, click "Preferences" in the menu.
 In the "Preferences" interface, click "Sharing" and select "Share via Email".